io-aero/io-avstats/_sources/first_steps.rst.txt

     ./scripts/run_install_dbeaver.sh

-e.
+f.
 Close the Terminal Window
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once all installations are complete, close the terminal window.